MRColorR/get-grass/README.md

 🌟 **If you find this project helpful, please consider leaving a star.
 Your support is appreciated!🙂**

 ## Introduction 📖
-This repository hosts the Dockerfile and necessary configurations for the unofficial [GetGrass](https://app.getgrass.io/register/?referralCode=qyvJmxgNUhcLo2f) Docker image.
+This repository hosts the Dockerfiles and necessary configurations for the unofficial [GetGrass](https://app.getgrass.io/register/?referralCode=qyvJmxgNUhcLo2f) Docker images for grass lite, grass node and grass desktop flavors.
 It's designed to facilitate the deployment of Grass (GetGrass) in Docker environments, supporting both x86_64 and arm64 architectures.

 ## Features ✨
 - **Debian slim Base Image**: Utilizes the latest version of Debian slim for a small footprint.
 - **Multi-Architecture Support**: Supports both x86_64 and arm64 architectures.
 - **Minimal Configuration**: Easy to set up with minimal configuration required.
 - **Auto-Update**: Always updated to be in line with the latest Grass version.
+- **VNC Enabled**: Includes a VNC-based graphical interface to check and optionally interact with Grass.

 ## Prerequisites 📋
 Ensure Docker is installed on your system.
 For installation instructions, please refer to the [official Docker documentation](https://docs.docker.com/get-docker/).